PerfectoCode/Reporting-Samples/JavaScript/protractor-sample/jasmine/README.md

 > browser.reportingClient.testStep('Step description comes here');

 ## 💡 important note
+Jasmine framework does not wait for anything asynchronous that may have been started in a reporter on `specDone` or `suiteDone`.
-to be able to report back test status in specDone or suiteDone, Jasmine callbacks please add this code at end of any describe block
+To report testEnd from this methods please add this following code snippet in the end of any `describe` block.

 ```
 afterAll(function(done){
     process.nextTick(done); // let all current waiting events to complete
 });
 ```
-for more details see: // https://github.com/angular/protractor/issues/1938
+For more details see: // https://github.com/angular/protractor/issues/1938